Eleven arrested after climate activists target oil sites in Scotland

 Police were called to both sites and Ineos said the Grangemouth terminal has been “temporarily closed to traffic” over safety concerns.

-“We are continuing to monitor the protest activity at the terminal, and we are liaising with Police Scotland, prioritising the safety of all those involved.
+“We are continuing to monitor the protest activity at the terminal and we are working with Police Scotland, prioritising the safety of all those involved.

-“Our manufacturing operations remain unaffected and, to prioritise the safety of all involved, we have temporarily closed the terminal to all traffic.
+“Our manufacturing operations remain unaffected and we can now advise that the road terminal has reopened with restrictions in place due to access and egress limitations.”

-“We recognise the important part we are playing in addressing the climate challenges that lie ahead.

 A Police Scotland spokesperson said: “Police Scotland have made a number of arrests following protests at the Ineos site in Grangemouth today.